breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 So I became a paralegal.
 I worked at Cadwalader, Wickersham, and Taft (CWT), which is a very old, very large, and very traditional law firm.
 If you've heard of BigLaw, that's CWT.

-I had a productive year at CWT.
+I had a productive first year at CWT.
 I got the LSAT score I needed, I secured some strong recommendations, and I feel like I got an excellent window into the industry.

 After all that, I was dismayed to admit: I didn't want to be a lawyer.
 While I liked many of the people I met at CWT, the lifestyle and interpersonal quirks of the profession did _not_ appeal to me.
+I felt like I would need to change my personality to suit the profession, rather than being who I wanted to be.

 Back to square one.
 My paralegal job felt like a dead-end and law school felt like an expensive mistake.
 What to do?